-“Okay,” he agreed.
+“Okay,” he said.
 “I’ll call Skip about changing the accommodations.”
 He pulled out his cell phone to contact their tour manager, and several phone calls later, the new reservations had been made.

 “How long do you think you’ll stay in Philadelphia?”
 Skip had wanted to know.
 Howie didn’t miss his use of “you’ll” instead of “we’ll.”
 He understood it to mean that everyone else on the tour – the band, the dancers, the crew – would be heading home soon.
 Their next show was supposed to be Monday night in Columbus, Ohio, but unless a double miracle occurred in the next day, they wouldn’t be performing it.
 The promoters couldn’t afford to keep everyone in Philadelphia indefinitely.
 But Howie couldn’t think of leaving.

-“As long as Kevin’s in the hospital,” was his firm reply.
+“As long as Kevin’s in the hospital,” he said firmly.
 “And as long as it takes for them to find Nicky.”